|Here was our Christmas Eve dinner last night, which we’ll repeat tonight, Christmas Day.|

 |We made five giant Poppy Seed Strudels, rolling the dough with a tall bottle of water.
 For the recipe, please click here.|

 |Our Christmas visitor on Christmas Day, 2013.
 The kudu’s neck will enlarge during the mating season.
 From the looks of our visitor, the mating season was imminent.
-Look at the muscles on this big guy, males can weigh as much or more than 700 pounds, 318 kg.
-This one was smaller than many we’ve seen weighing perhaps in the 500 pounds, 227 kg range.
-Kudus can easily scale a 5 foot, 1.5-meter wall.
+Look at the muscles on this big guy.
+Males can weigh as much or more than 700 pounds, 318 kg.
+This one was smaller than many we’ve seen, weighing perhaps in the 500 pounds, 227 kg range.
+Kudus can quickly scale a 5 foot, 1.5-meter wall.
 Soon, we’ll see more of these.
 For more details, please click here.|

-2014 – Our family of 12 came to visit us in Pahoa, Big Island, Hawaii for the holiday season.
+2014 – Our family of 12 came to visit us in Pahoa, Big Island, Hawaii, for the holiday season.
 It was during this period that the lava from Mount Kilauea was flowing toward the town.
 What an unbelievable experience it was for us and our kids and grandchildren to see lava.

 |We spent Christmas Day at the beach with the family.
-It was great day although cloudy and rainy.
+It was a great day, although cloudy and rainy.
 For more details, please click here.|

 |Yum, I said at the time, baby octopus.
 Those heads were a bit tricky to chew.
 I ate four of these, less one head.
-Now as I look at this, it sickens my stomach.
+Now, as I look at this, it sickens my stomach.
 Never again!
 For more details of that Christmas Day, please click here.|

 |Penguin’s mascot, this giant penguin, is decorated for Christmas.
-On Christmas Day we walked through the charming town enjoying the scenery.
+On Christmas Day, we walked through the charming town, enjoying the scenery.
 For more details, please click here.|

-Adding to the peculiarity of our Christmas, was the fact that we were the only guests in the hotel last night.
+Adding to the peculiarity of our Christmas was the fact that we were the only guests in the hotel last night.
 I mean only guests…not one other guest was staying here!
 How odd is that?
-Its another first for us!
+It’s another first for us!

-Surely today, we’ll head out for another walk to take photos and enjoy the sunny day in Palermo, Buenos Aires.
+Indeed today, we’ll head out for another walk to take photos and enjoy the sunny day in Palermo, Buenos Aires.
 Later today, we’ll call and speak to family members on Skype.

 |Our Christmas Day meal.
-The filet mignon was tender as it could be, the prawns sweet and delicious and the plate of bacon and sautéed mushrooms, salad and green beans were added treats.
+The filet mignon was tender as it could be, the prawns sweet and delicious, and the plate of bacon and sautéed mushrooms, salad, and green beans were added treats.
 For more details, please click here.|